Safety, Health and Environment Department privacy notice

 Why are we collecting your data and what is the legal basis for this?

-LJMU will collect personal data from you for several reasons and will at all times do so in compliance with the principles of the GDPR, and for one of the legal bases set out in Article 6 of the Regulation.
+LJMU will collect personal data from you for several reasons and will at all times do so in compliance with the principles of the General Data Protection Regulation (GDPR), and for one of the legal bases set out in Article 6 of the Regulation.

 This could be because Health and Safety legislation says we must, or because we have a statutory task to complete in the public interest.
 Sometimes where we act commercially, we need to use your data, in a responsible manner, because it is in our legitimate interests to do so.
 In an emergency we may also need to use your personal data because it is in yours or someone’s else’s vital interests.